KuanHaoHuang/nand2tetris/README.md

 # Build a Modern Computer from First Principles: Nand to Tetris
 ## Summary
 Having been a data analyst for a while, even though I always play around programming languages like R or Python3, I found that I could not entitle myself computer "scientist" if I don't know how a computer works with only 0 and 1.
 Therefore, I started the journey of Nand2Tetris course on Coursera.
-It took me **4 months** to finish both part 1 and 2 of the course (with one month taking off).
+It took me **4 months** to finish both part 1 and 2 of the course (with one month taking off and project 9 skipped).
 It's difficult to me, but it's totally worth it.
-Now, I know what I need to make a CPU, how virtual machines and os handle the memory allocation, and what on earth does "stack-overflow" mean!
+Now, I know what I need to make a CPU, how virtual machines and os handle the memory allocation, and what on earth "stack-overflow" means!

 ### my_project
 - Only the HDL, assembly, VM, and Jack language codes **written by myself** are included